open-telemetry/opentelemetry-operator/README.md

 EOF
 ```

+When using sidecar mode the opentelemetry container will have the environment variable `OTEL_RESOURCE_ATTRIBUTES` set with some pod kubernetes attributes in the format `key=value,key2=value`, ready for be consumed by the resourcedetection processor.

 ### OpenTelemetry auto-instrumentation injection

 The operator can inject and configure OpenTelemetry auto-instrumentation libraries.
 Currently Java, NodeJS and Python are supported.